There are many different cryptocurrencies and blockchain networks in the cryptocurrency market.

-Sometimes, the token may not be visible on your MetaMask wallet though you’ve connected MetaMask to Binance Smart Chain.
+Sometimes, the token may not be visible on your MetaMask wallet though you’ve connected MetaMask to BNB Smart Chain.

 If you don’t own the private key to your Ethereum address, you should contact the provider of that address, whether it is an exchange or a custodial wallet.

-To learn how to use and trade on Binance, check out the tutorials below:
+To learn how to use and trade on Binance, check out our tutorials below:

 If you use MetaMask for storing Ethereum and ERC20 tokens, you can easily recover BEP20 tokens sent to an Ethereum address on MetaMask.

 Let’s say you’ve accidentally transferred BEP20 USDT or BEP20 ETH to your MetaMask wallet, the process of recovering these BEP20 tokens is quite simple and straightforward.